tigormanmsft/dg-fsfo/README.md

 Therefore, starting from the Azure cloud shell where the "cr_oradg.sh" script was executed, perform the following steps to test switchover...

 1. SSH into the "observer" VM using SSH public-key authentication via the administrative OS account
-   - if the admin OS account is "tigorman" and the public IP address is "10.20.30.40", use "ssh tigorman@10.20.30.40"
+   - if the admin OS account is "tigorman" and the public IP address is "10.20.30.40", use "`ssh tigorman@10.20.30.40`"
 2. Then, change from the administrative OS account to the "oracle" OS account
-   - use "sudo su - oracle"
+   - use "`sudo su - oracle`"
 3. Initialize the ORACLE_SID environment variable
-   - use "export ORACLE_SID=<value>".
-For example, if the value of ORACLE_SID is "oradg01", then use "export ORACLE_SID=oradg01".
+   - use "`export ORACLE_SID={value}`".
+For example, if the value of ORACLE_SID is "oradg01", then use "`export ORACLE_SID=oradg01`".
 4. Login to the DataGuard Broker DGMGRL utility
-   - use the command "dgmgrl sys/<password>@<tns-string-for-dgmgrl>"
+   - use the command "`dgmgrl sys/{password}@{tns-string-for-dgmgrl}`"
-   - where "<password>" is the password for the SYS database account set by the "cr_oradg.sh" script (default: "oracleA1")
+   - where "{password}" is the password for the SYS database account set by the "cr_oradg.sh" script (default: "oracleA1")
-   - where "<tns-string-for-dgmgrl>" is "<db-name>_dgmgrl"
+   - where "{tns-string-for-dgmgrl}" is "{db-name}_dgmgrl"
-      - where "db-name" is "<oracle-sid>" for the primary database and "<oracle-sid>_stdby" for the standby database
+      - where "db-name" is ORACLE_SID value for the primary database and "{ORACLE_SID}_stdby" for the standby database
-      - if "ORACLE_SID" is "oradg01", use "oradg01_dgmgrl" for the primary and "oradg01_stdby_dgmgrl" for the standby
+      - if ORACLE_SID value is "oradg01", then use "oradg01_dgmgrl" for the primary and "oradg01_stdby_dgmgrl" for the standby
-   - using the defaults cited above, "dgmgrl sys/oracleA1@oradg01_dgmgrl" will connect the DataGuard broker to the primary
+   - using the defaults cited above, "`dgmgrl sys/oracleA1@oradg01_dgmgrl`" will connect the DataGuard broker to the primary
 5. Once connected to the DataGuard Broker DGMGRL utilty, show the DataGuard configuration status
-   - at the "DGMGRL>" prompt, run "show configuration"
+   - at the "`DGMGRL>`" prompt, run "`show configuration`"
 6. Once connected to broker utility, also show the Fast-Start Failover configuration status
-   - at the "DGMGRL>" prompt, run "show fast_start failover"
+   - at the "`DGMGRL>`" prompt, run "`show fast_start failover`"
-7. If both "show configuration" and "show fast_start failover" display no warnings or errors...
+7. If both "`show configuration`" and "`show fast_start failover`" display no warnings or errors...
    - switchover the PRIMARY role from "oradg01" on the first VM to "oradg01_stdby" on the second VM
    - when completed, "oradg01_stdby" will be PRIMARY and "oradg01" will be STANDBY
-8. Switchover can be performed in either direction as desired
+8. Switchover can be performed in either direction as desired; verify that databases are ready for switchover or failover using the DGMGRL commands "`show configuration`" or "`validate database {db-name};`"
-9. Failover can be triggered by performing SHUTDOWN ABORT on the database with the PRIMARY role
+9. Failover can be triggered by performing `SHUTDOWN ABORT` on the database with the PRIMARY role
-   - the failed former PRIMARY cannot become a STANDBY until it is manually mounted with STARTUP MOUNT
+   - the failed former PRIMARY cannot become a STANDBY until it is manually mounted with `STARTUP MOUNT`
    - after the failed former PRIMARY has been manually mounted, it must be reinstated into the configuration in DGMGRL
-      - use the command "reinstate database <db-name>" to complete reinstatement of the failed database as a standby
+      - use the command "`reinstate database {db-name}`" to complete reinstatement of the failed database as a standby